meeting-rs/meeting.rs/README.md

 - [x] Peer to peer connection through WebRTC, with extremely low latency
 - [x] Video and audio communication
 - [x] Mute or unmute video and audio
-- [ ] screen sharing
+- [x] screen sharing

 ## Demo

 Please try the demo on https://meeting.shuttleapp.rs.

-Please note that this demo is hosted on shuttle.rs with a Hobby plan, which means there may be limits on the number of requests.
-Additionally, this demo only utilizes a public Google STUN server, so there may be unsuccessful connections in certain scenarios.
+Note that this demo is hosted on shuttle.rs with a Hobby plan, which means there may be limits on the number of requests.

 ## Usage